dsn/node-atlassian-crowd/README.md

 ### Options ###
 If you do not know these please ask your systems administrator.

+`crowd.base` Atlassian Crowd Base URL
 `application.name` Application name as configured in Atlassian Crowd
 `application.password` Application name as configured in Atlassian Crowd
-`crowd.baseurl` Atlassian Crowd Base URL
-`crowd.port` Atlassian Crowd Port

 ## API ##